rynczakd/development-of-methods-of-voice-biometrics-identification/README.md

 *SNN_Embedding_Model.py* can be used to generate embedding for speakers.

+### Usage:
+    - Train_CNN.py - this file allows you to start the CNN learning process after specifying the file paths in scripts from the Convolutional_Neural_Network directory in advance.
+    - SNN_Model.py - this file allows you to start the SNN learning process after specifying the file paths in scripts from the Siamese_Neural_Network directory in advance.
+    - SNN_Embedding_Model.py - this file allows you to generate embeddings based on (512x300x1 size) spectrograms after loading the model weights.

 ## Bibliography:
     [1].
 Nagrani A., Chung J. S., Xie W., Zisserman A., VoxCeleb:Large-scale speaker verification in the wild, South Korea, Computer Speech & Language